Voiced upper-pharyngeal plosive

 A voiced upper-pharyngeal plosive or stop is a rare consonant.

-According to laryngoscopic studies, pharyngeal and epiglottal consonants are both pronounced in the pharynx, being separated into the upper and lower regions, respectively.
-This has led some phoneticians such as John Esling to propose the merging of epiglottal consonants into the pharyngeal column in the International Phonetic Alphabet chart.
-By this definition, may serve as either an epiglottal (lower-pharyngeal) or a pharyngeal (upper-pharyngeal) plosive.
-However, this plosive is typically considered voiceless, as a voiced epiglottal plosive may not be possible.
-If the distinction is maintained between pharyngeal and epiglottal consonants in place of articulation due to their position within the pharynx, then remains a voiceless lower-pharyngeal plosive, while the pair and are provided by the extIPA for a voiceless and voiced upper-pharyngeal plosive, respectively.

 No language is known to have a phonemic upper pharyngeal plosive.
-The Nǁng language (Nǀuu) is claimed to have an upper pharyngeal place of articulation among its stops.
-Click consonants in Nǁng have a rear closure that is said to vary between uvular or upper pharyngeal, depending on the click type.
-However, if the place were truly pharyngeal, they could not occur as nasal clicks, which they do.
+The Nǁng language (Nǀuu) is claimed to have an upper pharyngeal place of articulation among its click consonants.
+Clicks in Nǁng have a rear closure that is said to vary between uvular to upper pharyngeal, depending on the click type.
+However, if the place were truly pharyngeal, these articulations could not occur as nasal clicks, which they do.